deafmute1/sway-devour/README.md

 ```

 Technically this also works for i3 (as it uses i3ipc-python).
 However, please do not use it there,
-as Salman Abedin's devour.c does a much better job (it doesn't use a workspace as a hack to hide the window;
+as Salman Abedin's devour.c does a much better job (it doesn't use a workspace as a hack to hide the window);
 it is available at <https://github.com/salman-abedin/devour>.